-That is why in this article you are about to learn everything you need to know about this new system, including exactly how it works, how it will affect immigration, and all changes you will experience as a traveler when visiting any EU country.
+In this article you are about to learn everything you need to know about this new system, including exactly how it works, how it will affect immigration, and all the changes you will experience as a traveler when visiting any EU country.

 What is the entry-exit system or EES?